pimithie/ssh-crm/README.md

 #### The process of development
 1. Merging the three major frameworks,integrating ssh frameworks,and finishing the dao development.
-2. Finishing the service layer development
+2. Finishing the service layer development.
+3. Finishing the web layer development.
 ---

 #### 介绍